wangrp1997/BODex/README.md

 ### Highlights
 - **Efficient**: Capable of synthesizing millions of grasps per day using a single NVIDIA 3090 GPU.
 - **Generalizable**: Supports different hands and a wide range of objects.

+### Project using BODex
+Some projects *make modifications* on our BODex pipeline to synthesize large-scale datasets of grasping poses, such as [DexGraspNet 2.0](https://pku-epic.github.io/DexGraspNet2.0/) and [GraspVLA](https://pku-epic.github.io/GraspVLA-web/).

+Looking for more diverse and higher-quality dexterous grasps?
+Check out [Dexonomy](https://pku-epic.github.io/Dexonomy).

 ## Getting Started
 1. **Install git lfs**: Before `git clone` this repository, please make sure that the git lfs has been installed by `sudo apt install git-lfs`.